gersteinlab/ML-Bench/README.md

    You can change `readme_content = fr.read()` in `merge.py`, line 50 to `readme_content = fr.read()[:100000]` to get 32k length README contents or to `readme_content = fr.read()[:400000]` to get 128k length README contents.

    Under the 128k setting, users can prepare trainset and testset in 10 mins with 10 workers.
+Without token limitation, users may need 2 hours to prepare the whole dataset and get a huge dataset.

 ### 🌍 Environment Setup